RomiconEZ/KONSPECTO-LLM/md-files/project-architecture.md

 ### Root Directory Description

 - **frontend/**: Contains all the source code and configuration for the frontend part of the application.
-- **backend/**: Contains the source code and configuration for the backend part of the application, including the API and database interactions.
+- **backend/**: Contains the source code and configuration for the backend part of the application, including the API.
 - **agent/**: Contains the code and tools related to the AI agent, including models, request processing, and integration with other services.
 - **docs/**: Stores technical documentation, instructions, and other related documentation.
 - **docker/**: Contains Docker files and configurations for various services.